 Our morning session is usually devoted to working on coursework for GCSE English and Mathematics.
 In the afternoon we work on our “core” subjects, working towards V-Cert qualifications.
 Alongside these subjects, we take time out to engage in sporting activities such as five-a-side football and Boxercise and other subjects centred on developing life-skills and a wider knowledge of life.
 We specialise in working with hard to reach young people but will only take referrals for young people who have a spark of interest in even one of the elements we offer.

-We have limited places and on any given day we currently offer a maximum of 15 pupil places per day (each given pupil, a maximum for four days per week in any one of our provisions).
+We have limited places and on any given day we currently offer a maximum of 20 pupil places per day (each given pupil, a maximum for three days per week in any one of our provisions).
 This enables us to offer focused attention and tuition and keeps problematic group dynamics to a minimum.

 9.00am-9.30am – Breakfast Club.